Adding Items to Zotero

 To use Zotero properly, you need to install the Zotero Connector for Chrome, Firefox, or Safari, in addition to the Zotero desktop app.
 See Downloads.

 The Zotero Connector's save button is the most convenient and reliable way to add items with high-quality bibliographic metadata to your Zotero library.
 As you browse the web, the Zotero Connector will automatically find bibliographic information on webpages you visit and allow you to add it to Zotero with a single click.

-For example, if you are reading a journal article online, the save button will change to the icon of a journal article (circled in red):
+For example, if you're on the main page for a journal article, the save button will change to the icon of a journal article (circled in red):

 On a library catalog entry for a book, the save button will show a book icon:

 Some webpages don't provide any information that Zotero can recognize.
 On these pages, the save button will show a gray webpage icon.
 If you click the save button on these pages, Zotero will import the page as a “Web Page” item with a title, URL, and access date.
 See Saving Webpages below.

 If you are viewing a PDF file in your browser, the save button will show a PDF icon.
 Clicking this button will import the PDF file alone into your library and then automatically attempt to retrieve information about it.
-While this will often produce good results, it is usually better to use the save button from the publication's abstract page or catalog entry, as described above.
+While this will often produce good results, it is usually better to use the save button from the publication's abstract page or catalog entry, as described above, if there is one.

 On some webpages that contain information about multiple items (e.g., a list of Google Scholar search results), the save button will show a folder icon.
 Clicking this folder icon will open a window where you can select the items that you want to save to Zotero: